Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: Results

 In Fig.~\figref{fig:drag_coeff}, we display the measured values of $C_{\mathrm{D}}$ as a function of $\mathrm{Re}_{\rm s}$.
 For a fixed obstacle strength $V_0/\mu$, data obtained for different values of $\sigma/\xi$ collapse onto a single curve, demonstrating dynamic similarity.
 At $\mathrm{Re_s}\approx 2$, the drag coefficient curve exhibits characteristic bending that is nearly independent of $\sigma/\xi$.
 This feature is associated with the dipole--to--cluster transition.

-To quantify the dependence of $C_{\mathrm{D}}$ on $\mathrm{Re_s}$, we fit a power-law function of $C_{\mathrm{D}}=b\, \mathrm{Re_s}^{-\alpha}$ to the data for the two different ranges, $\mathrm{Re_s<2}$ and $\mathrm{Re_s}\geq 2$, separately (Fig.~\figref{fig:drag_coeff} insets).
-For the low-$\rm Re_s$ dipole shedding regime, the exponent obtained is in the range of $\alpha=0.6\sim0.7$, similar with Stokes' law in the 2D cylinder case in classical fluid dynamics~\cite{footnote_drag_coeff, lamb_1911}.
+To quantify the dependence of $C_{\mathrm{D}}$ on $\mathrm{Re_s}$, we fit a power-law function of $C_{\mathrm{D}}=b\, \mathrm{Re_s}^{-\alpha}$ to the data for the two different ranges, $\mathrm{Re_s<2}$ and $\mathrm{Re_s}\geq 2$, separately [Fig.~\figref{fig:drag_coeff} insets].
+For the low-$\rm Re_s$ dipole shedding regime, the exponent obtained is in the range of $\alpha=0.6\sim0.7$, similar to Stokes' law in the 2D cylinder case in classical fluid dynamics~\cite{footnote_drag_coeff, lamb_1911}.
 For the high-$\mathrm{Re}$ cluster shedding regime, the exponent decreases to $\alpha=0.22\sim0.27$.
 Although $C_\mathrm{D}$ gradually decreases with an increase of $\mathrm{Re_s}$ in our parameter range, it is not known whether it vanishes as $\mathrm{Re_s}\rightarrow\infty$.
 In classical fluids, it has been argued that the dissipation rate remains finite as $\mathrm{Re\rightarrow\infty}$, implying a nonvanishing drag coefficient.
-However, studies under smooth wall or periodic boundary conditions have shown that the dissipation rate can decrease with an increase of $\mathrm{Re}$ \cite{cadot_PRE_1997,iyer_Phys.Rev.Lett._2025}, suggesting that the drag coefficient may vanish.
-How this would be transformed in superfluid systems without intrinsic viscosity would be an intersesting problem.
+However, studies in smooth boundary or periodic boundary conditions have shown that the dimensionless dissipation can decrease with an increase of $\mathrm{Re}$ \cite{cadot_PRE_1997,iyer_Phys.Rev.Lett._2025}, suggesting that the drag coefficient need not approach a finite constant at large $\mathrm{Re}$.
+How this behavior carries over to superfluids without intrinsic viscosity remains an interesting question.